Woman's Club of Coconut Grove: Architecture

 The group eventually moved into a building designed expressly for members by renowned architect Walter de Garmo.
 Construction was completed in 1921.
 The building was constructed with materials such as oolitic limestone, concrete, stone, and stucco.
 The rectangular building features a curvilinear gable roof, and wrap-around porch, with a series of recessed, semicircular arches.
 On March 26, 1975, the site was added to the United States National Register of Historic Places.

-Present Day
+Present day

 The oldest civic group in Miami-Dade County, the Woman's Club of Coconut Grove, though its collection of active, associate, and lifetime dues, performs regular outreach projects, and awards annual scholarships to females exhibiting outstanding community leadership skills.
-In the spirit of the group's original motto, "Lend a Hand," the Women's Club has supported numerous organization over the last decades, including Casa Valentina, Cancer Survivors, Hacienda Girls’ Ranch, Canine Companions, Heifer International, Miami-Dade Public Library System, as well as Miami-Dade County Public Schools.
+In the spirit of the group's original motto, "Lend a Hand," the Women's Club has supported numerous organization over the decades, including Casa Valentina, Cancer Survivors, Hacienda Girls’ Ranch, Canine Companions, Heifer International, Miami-Dade Public Library System, as well as Miami-Dade County Public Schools.